 NOTE: If your adjustment is due to the improper taxing of a customer, additional information is required.
 Please contact the Fuels Tax Group for information.
 See also "Making Corrections To And Requesting Credits on The Use Fuel Seller Tax Report …" in the ‘Use Fuel Seller’ section of the website.

 You should file an amended report for each reporting period involved.
-Clearly mark the top of the report “AMENDED” indicating this is a revised report.
-Complete the report with the corrected figures and attach copies of all schedules that have been revised.
-If the change results in tax due, remit the additional tax, and applicable penalty and interest; if the change results in a credit, you may claim the credit on line 7 of your next seller report.
+If the change results in tax due, remit the additional tax, and applicable penalty and interest; if the change results in a credit, it will applied to your account once approved.
 All reports are subject to audit.

 |19.
 Do you have a question about use fuel that was not included? |